microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 ~~~~~~~~~~~~~~~~

 Depending on the specific scenario where action URLs are invoked, there are additional relevant components to action
 URLs.
-Since action URLs are typically invoked from the host frame, these are covered in the
+Since action URLs are typically invoked from the host page, these are covered in the
-:ref:`Host Frame` section.
+:ref:`Host page` section.